Bruno-Diego/CodeInstitutePortfolio1/README.md

   - Calming videos and audios watch/listen while doing daily tasks.
   - Helpful guidance to have a balanced lifestyle.

 The user interested in the presented ideas can start on the home page with the presentation text explaining the purpose of the website and information about it.
-Users that wish to have a deeper understanding about the subject can check the resources page that is filled with videos and audios to watch and listen on meditating or relaxing momments.
+Users that wish to have a deeper understanding of the subject can check that the resources page is filled with videos and audios to watch and listen to meditating or relaxing moments.
 It´s also possible to find links that lead to different websites with valued materials related to the idea presented.
 At last, there´s a Contact page with the specifications about the website and information of contact with the creator.

 The following features will be included in this release: